CRISP news and events

 CRISP Launches New Book Series on Surveillance

 CRISP is delighted to announce that it has joined forces with Routledge to provide a new book series titled 'Studies in Surveillance'.
 This is the world's first book series dedicated to the topic of surveillance.
-Further information about the series, including author guidelines can be found here.

 Public Lecture Series in New Zealand International surveillance expert to talk smart cities and big data